Essjay controversy: News media reactions

-Academics
+Academics' reactions

-Following the media coverage of the Essjay controversy, a number of academics noted the damage to the credibility of Wikipedia.
 On March 2, 2007, a report in The Chronicle of Higher Education commented "the incident is clearly damaging to Wikipedia's credibility—especially with professors who will now note that one of the site's most visible academics has turned out to be a fraud."
-Ross Brann, a professor of Judeo-Islamic studies at Cornell University in Ithaca, stated that Wikipedia lacks a process of scholarly review, saying, "They could make up your life if they wanted to."
-Brann also said that Wikipedia "has no place in the University", and he believed the Essjay incident would do nothing to change the unfavorable opinion that academics generally hold about the online encyclopedia.

-Media scholar Axel Bruns stated that while what Essjay did was "clearly deceptive and unethical" the controversy "does not undermine the Wikipedia model."
+Media scholar Axel Bruns stated that while what Essjay did was "clearly deceptive and unethical", the controversy "does not undermine the Wikipedia model."

 Nicola Pratt, a lecturer in international relations at the University of East Anglia in England, stated, "The ethos of Wikipedia is that anyone can contribute, regardless of status...
 What's relevant is their knowledge as judged by other readers, not whether they are professors or not—and the fact the student [Essjay] was exposed shows it works."
-In 2009, a lengthy article was published by the National Council of Teachers of English discussing the challenges of determining textual origins in college compositions, using a detailed history of the Essjay incident to set the context.
+A 2009 article published by the National Council of Teachers of English used the Essjay incident to set the context for a discussion of the challenges of determining textual origins in college compositions.